BettercareHealth/bettercare/childhood-tb/test-3.md

 	-	After five days
 5. A Mantoux skin test is positive when:
 	-	The area of induration is 0 to 4 mm.
-	-	The area of induration is 5 to 9 mm.
+	-	The area of induration is 2 to 5 mm in HIV-infected children.
-	+	The area of induration is 10 mm or more.
+	+	The area of induration is 10 mm or more in children without immunosuppression.
 	-	The area of redness is 15 mm or more.
 6. What does a positive Mantoux skin test indicate?
 	-	The child has tuberculosis